Creative Process Facilitation

 A written stream-of-consciousness response to both what you’ve created and your experience of creating called witness-writing.

-Lillie was trained by Rabbi Adina Allen, Pat B. Allen, and Rhonda Johnson during a two-year intensive fellowship immersing herself, alongside a wise intergenerational cohort, in the Jewish Studio Process method and practice.
+Lillie was trained by Rabbi Adina Allen, Dr. Pat B. Allen, and Rhonda Johnson during a two-year intensive fellowship immersing herself, alongside a wise intergenerational cohort, in the Jewish Studio Process method and practice.